-There are four wood products manufacturing operations in the South Peace.
+There are four wood product manufacturing operations in the South Peace.

-Louisiana-Pacific’s Dawson Creek plant has been producing Oriented Strand Board since 1987.
+Louisiana-Pacific Dawson Creek plant has been producing Oriented Strand Board since 1987.
 In 2017, LP began a $161 million project to convert the plant located on Dawson Creek’s western edge to produce SmartSide Lap Siding.
-The newly converted plant is slated to begin production in 2019.
+The company celebrated their grand re-opening of the converted plant in August 2019.

 West Fraser and Canfor both operate sawmills in Chetwynd.
 West Fraser’s mill also includes a bio energy facility and Canfor’s has a pellet plant as part of the operation.
-Paper Excellence owns Chetwynd Mechanical Pulp Inc., which is part of a taxation sharing agreement between Chetwynd and Dawson Creek.
+In early 2022, Peak Renewables Ltd. acquired the Chetwynd Pulp Mill formerly operated by Paper Excellence, which had not operated since 2015.
+The company is working with local First Nations in developing new opportunities at the site.
 There are also a number of independent custom sawmill operators in the area.

 Harvesting of the forest resource is undertaken by both company and contract loggers.
 Many of those that are employed in the industry are local residents.
 The active logging season generally runs from July through March.
 Opportunities exist in small diameter pine harvesting and processing, remanufactured products, engineered wood products, panelboards, furniture and housing products.

 B.C.
-Ministry of Forests, Lands and Natural Resource Operations:
+Ministry of Forests, Lands, Natural Resource Operations and Rural Development: